dotnet/AspNetCore.Docs/docs/js-web-tools/grunt-gulp/grunt-gulp.rst

 .. _`Noel Rice`: Author_

 Both Grunt and Gulp are JavaScript task runners that automate script minification, TypeScript compilation, code quality "lint" tools, CSS pre-processors, and just about any repetitive chore that needs doing to support client development.
-Gulp is the Visual Studio 2015 default, but Grunt can be used in its place.
+Both Grunt and Gulp are equally supported in Visual Studio 2015.
+The ASP.NET project templates use Gulp by default.

+This article covers the following topics:
+	- `Grunt and Gulp`_
+	- `Using Grunt`_
+	- `Using Gulp`_

+Grunt and Gulp
+^^^^^^^^^^^^^^

 What's the difference between Grunt and Gulp?
 Grunt is an early entry in the client-build-tool space.
 Grunt modules predefine most everyday tasks like linting, minimizing, and unit testing.
 Grunt is widely adopted and downloaded thousands of times each day.